nguyenv119/treehouse/README.md

 ## Proof of Concept

-Given the limited timeframe, UBelong currently functions as a proof of concept.
+Given the limited timeframe, TreeHouse currently functions as a proof of concept.
 As such, user data and interactions are hardcoded examples.
 Our vision for the full-fledged version includes:

 - **Relational Database**: Integration with PostgreSQL or a similar platform to store user-specific information, preferences, and chatbot interactions.
 - **Personalized Chatbot Responses**: Recognizing the diverse mental and emotional states of our users, we aim to offer chatbot communication styles tailored to individual needs, ranging from humorous and light-hearted to sincere and comforting.

 ## Contribution

 We welcome and appreciate all contributions.
-If you have ideas or would like to help improve UBelong, please follow our [Contribution Guidelines](LINK_TO_CONTRIBUTION_GUIDELINES).
+If you have ideas or would like to help improve TreeHouse, please follow our [Contribution Guidelines](LINK_TO_CONTRIBUTION_GUIDELINES).

 ## Acknowledgements